alentoghostflame/nextcord/docs/migrating_to_slash_commands.rst

     @bot.slash_command()
     async def example(interaction):
-      await interaction.response.send_message("Slash Commands POOOG!")
+      await interaction.response.send_message("Oye mate slash command here!")

-**Note:** You have to respond to messages using response so discord counts it as responded to and not say ``interaction failed`` to the user
+**Note:** You have to respond to messages using response so discord counts it as responded to; And not say ``interaction failed`` to the user

 For more info on interaction Look at the API Docs